- Search The Registry

 *Avery Clayton was born on this date in 1947.
-He was an African American Educator, Artist, Entrepreneur and Historian.
+He was a Black Educator, Artist, Entrepreneur and Historian.

 Clayton was born in Los Angeles, California to Mayme and Andrew Clayton.
 His mother was a librarian and his father owned a barbershop.
 He attended Los Angeles area schools and had two brothers, Renai and Lloyd Clayton.
 After serving in the Vietnam War, he returned to Los Angeles where he studied art at Los Angeles City College and the UCLA School of Fine Arts.